 Alex Perry began working in real estate as a property and project manager for a San Diego developer.
 Following this, he was a principal with a Bay Area development company, and managed a construction business before beginning a nine-year career as a commercial real estate broker with Cushman & Wakefield (C&W).
 In 2010 Alex left C&W to found a national real estate consulting firm.
 Today, he is president of Sacco James, an executive coaching and consulting firm.
 Alex obtained his B.A. in Interdisciplinary Humanities from the University of San Diego.
 He is a LEED accredited professional, and holds both CoreNet's MCR, and the Society of Industrial and Office Realtors (SIOR) designations.

-Daniel Phelan joined Pacific Southwest Realty Services in September 1973 after graduating with a B.S. from Creighton University and has been working in the mortgage banking industry ever since.
-He is both a Certified Mortgage Banker (CMB) and a Charter Realty Investor (CRI).
-He has been very active, and has held various positions in the Mortgage Bankers Association (MBA), California Mortgage Bankers Association (CMBA), local building industry trade groups and the CRI Society Board.
-In recognition of his service to the industry over the past 35 years, he was awarded the Distinguished Service Award by the Mortgage Bankers Association of America in 2008, the highest award bestowed by the Association.
+Daniel Phelan joined Pacific Southwest Realty Services in September 1973 after graduating with a B.S. from Creighton University and has been working in the mortgage banking industry and PSRS ever since.
+He is a Certified Mortgage Banker (CMB), a Charter Realty Investor (CRI), and a Certified Commercial Mortgage Servicer (CCMS).
+He has been very active, and has held various positions in the Mortgage Bankers Association (MBA), California Mortgage Bankers Association (CMBA), local building industry trade groups and the CRI Society and CCMS Boards.
+In recognition of his service to the industry, he was awarded the Distinguished Service Award by the Mortgage Bankers Association of America in 2008, the highest award bestowed by the Association.

 Jeffrey Stoke is a partner, real estate/corporate, in the law firm of Procopio, Cory, Hargreaves & Savitch.
 He was selected to participate in the prestigious Coro Foundation Fellowship program (San Francisco) in 1983 before receiving his law degree from Loyola Law School in 1986.
 Prior to joining Procopio, Stoke served as chairman of the Zoning and Land Use Subsection of the State Bar of California, assisted with substantive review of the California Environmental Quality Act (CEQA), and was assistant general counsel for Dole Food Company.
 He is currently a member of the Commercial Real Estate Committee of the USD Burnham-Moores Center for Real Estate, the Urban Land Institute, the American Corporate Counsel Association, and the Real Estate section of the San Diego County Bar Association.